smikhalevski/roqueform/README.md

 field.at('hello').annotations.isDisabled; // ⮕ true
 ```

 Annotations can be updated using a callback.
-This is especially useful in conjunction with recursive flag:
+This is especially useful in conjunction with the recursive flag:

 ```ts
 field.annotate(